Cedric Teguia

-Cedric Wilfred Teguia Noubi (born 1 October 2001) is a professional footballer who plays as a left winger for Portuguese Primeira Liga club Moreirense.
+Cedric Wilfred Teguia Noubi (born 1 October 2001) is a professional footballer who plays as a left winger for AD Ceuta FC.
 Born in Cameroon, he has represented Spain at youth level.

 Club career

 Born in Douala, Cedric joined Atlético Madrid's youth setup in 2012.
 On 4 November 2018, aged just 17, he made his senior debut with the reserves by coming on as a half-time substitute for Pinchi in a 1–1 Segunda División B away draw against Burgos CF.

 Cedric scored his first senior goal on 15 September 2019, netting his team's fourth in a 4–0 home routing of UD Las Palmas Atlético.
 On 27 August of the following year, he moved to Segunda División side Real Oviedo on loan for the 2020–21 season.

 Cedric made his professional debut on 13 September 2020, replacing Borja Sánchez in a 0–0 home draw against FC Cartagena.
 His loan was cut short the following 1 February, and moved to fellow league team Albacete Balompié also in a temporary deal just hours later.

 On 24 August 2021, Cedric moved to another reserve team, Celta de Vigo B in Primera División RFEF, on a one-year loan deal.
 He subsequently served loans at fellow league teams Córdoba CF and CF Intercity, before signing a permanent deal with AD Ceuta FC on 30 August 2023.

-On 26 June 2024, Cedric signed a two-year contract with FC Cartagena in the second division.
+On 26 June 2024, Cedric signed a two-year contract with Cartagena in the second division.
+The following 3 February, however, he moved abroad and signed for Moreirense FC in Portugal.

-On 3 February 2025, Cedric moved to Moreirense in Portugal.
+On 28 June 2026, Cedric returned to Spain and its second division, after agreeing to a two-year deal with Ceuta.